johannesg98/LISST_multiperson_multiview/README.md

 # Digital Humans Project: Learning Motion Priors for LISST Multi-Person Capturing

 This code is used to recover the 3D tracks from (OpenPose -> mv3dpose -> stitching algorithm).
-It is based on assignment 3 of the Digital Humans Course of ETH Zürich.
+It is based on assignment 3 of the Digital Humans Course of ETH Zürich [Link](https://github.com/Digital-Humans-23/a3).
 An optimizer uses the 3D tracks as well as motion-, pose- and shape-priros and smoothening functions.
 As an output we get LISST sequences that can be visualized in Blender (Plugin in the "Setup" part).

 ## Run it